 Fulbrighters are mission-driven, believing that there is a real need in the United States for deeper international understanding to fight xenophobia and prejudice and to promote peace.
 That is why dozens of Fulbright Association members participated in “Fulbright in the Classroom” in 2021, giving 110 presentations to over 2,000 students nationwide, sharing their experiences, love, and knowledge of other countries.
 Thanks to the generosity of Van Otterloo Family Foundation, which provided the FIC grant that made many presentations possible.

-Caterina Zischke-Rincon, a Fulbrighter to Colombia and a musical educator, described her experience at three elementary schools in Denver, all serving under-represented communities, this way:
+Caterina Zischke-Rincon, Caterina Zischke-Rincon, a Fulbrighter to Colombia and a museum educator, described her experience at three elementary schools in Denver, all serving under-represented communities, this way:

 I began my presentation with community building to allow students the chance to share a bit more about themselves.
 As a class, we then explored Colombia’s unique geography and culture.
 We also talked about the country’s incredible biodiversity, from vibrant tropical plants to interesting animals and much more.
 Students then paired up with a fellow classmate to discuss what most interested them about the presentation thus far and why.
 The final section of the presentation focused on Colombia’s rich artistic traditions, including paintings by Pedro Ruiz and music by Totó La Momposina.
 It was beautiful to observe the class reflecting on and engaging with the presentation.